40 Scotland Facts and Trivia Questions

 Thought to have originated from when masters gave their servants the leftovers from Sunday lunch, the recipients would make this dish.

-It is often called the water of life.
-They say that the rain that falls in Scotland is just whisky waiting to be made.
+They say the rain that falls in Scotland is just whisky waiting to be made.

 There are many varieties all around Scotland and it is one of our biggest exports to the rest of the world.